Project update

-Submissions of feedback closed on Friday 21 October 2022 and plans have been revised.
-Where traffic treatments are installed, footpaths, crossings and driveway extensions will be included in the traffic treatment works.
+Submissions of feedback closed on Friday 21 October 2022 and the plans have been revised.
+Where traffic treatments are being installed, footpaths, crossings and driveway extensions will be included in the works.
 This project is supported and fully funded by the Australian Government’s Local Roads and Community Infrastructure funding.

 Willmott Drive update